 Here are the details of our policy:

-For any music lessons missed by a teacher, the Laguna Niguel School of Music will attempt to provide a substitute music teacher or one-time alternative music learning environment.
-If a substitute music teacher or alternative music learning environment is unavailable, an appropriate make-up lesson with the student’s teacher will be scheduled promptly.
+For any music lessons missed by a teacher, the Dennis Frayne Music Studios will attempt to provide a substitute music teacher, a guest music teacher, or one-time alternative music learning environment.
+If a substitute music teacher, guest music teacher, or alternative music learning environment is unavailable, an appropriate make-up lesson with the student’s teacher will be scheduled promptly.

 For any lesson missed by a student, we offer unlimited in-studio make-ups providing useful music learning and exciting alternative experiences that contribute to the growth of students as musicians and creative artists.
 The following options are available:

-1. Attend a 60-minute (one-hour) small group make-up class (masterclass) online or in-person.
+1. Attend a 60-minute (one-hour) small group make-up class (masterclass) in-person, in-studio.
 These make-up classes (masterclasses) are offered several times per month and quarter.
-The make-up music classes are age and level appropriate, include new material and music learning opportunities, provide valuable masterclass style practice performance opportunities, and are held at a variety of times in the mornings, afternoons, evenings, and on weekends.
-To request a small group make-up class, follow this link.
+The make-up music classes are age and level appropriate, include new material and music learning opportunities, provide valuable masterclass-style practice performance opportunities, and are held at a variety of times in the mornings, afternoons, evenings, and on weekends.
+To request a small group make-up class, follow this link, and select the “masterclass” option.

 2. Attend or audit an alternate music class.
 These opportunities are offered on a case-by-case basis only, depending on availability, class size, class-appropriateness, and schedule.
-These types of make-ups must be approved, scheduled, and planned by the music school manager or Dr. Dennis.
-To request this type of music make-up lesson, follow this link.
+These types of make-ups must be pre-approved, scheduled well in advance, and planned by the music school manager or Dr. Dennis.
+To request this type of music make-up lesson, follow the above link, and select the “audit” option.

 3. Donate your lesson to our scholarship and financial assistance programs.
 Help a music student in need!
-To donate your music lesson, follow this link.
+To donate your music lesson, follow the above link, and select the “donate” option.

 4. Receive a video music lesson and supplemental assignment.
 Your teacher can provide video tutorials, music listening and analysis materials, music theory and other coursework, self-recording and self-evaluation instructions, or alternate music learning assignments designed especially for you.
-To request this type of music make-up lesson, follow this link.
+To request this type of music make-up lesson, follow the above link, and select the “assignment” option.

 5. Sublease your spot to a family or friend.
 You can send a person in your place for the music lesson(s) you will miss.
-Just let the office know in advance who is coming to your place and when.
-(Make sure that they reimburse you directly for the music lessons.)
-To request this type of make-up lesson, follow this link.
+Just let the office know well in advance who is coming in your place and when.
+(If you wish, make sure that they reimburse you directly for the music lesson!)
+To request this type of make-up lesson, follow follow the above link, and select the “sublease” option.

 7. Take the lesson online via Google Meet.
 Online lessons can take place while at home or traveling, with or without your instrument, at the same time and day as your regular lesson.
-Please plan in advance.
-To request this type of music make-up lesson, follow this link.
+Online lessons must take place on the same day and time as the regularly-scheduled lesson, and must be planned at least two weeks in advance.
+To request this type of music make-up lesson, follow the above link, and select the “online lesson” option.

 Never worry about missed lessons again!